Update a token

 Note

-To pass the app ID and secret key in the Authorization header, encode the string <client_id>:<client_secret> with Base64.
+To pass the ID and the secret key in the Authorization header, encode the <client_id>:<client_secret> string using the base64 method.

 Response format